 Prenatal Consults ($125)

 Prenatal lactation education is one of the best predictors of breastfeeding success.
 Many people are surprised to discover how much there is to know!
-I recommend either attending a breastfeeding class (coming soon) or scheduling a private prenatal consult.
+I recommend either attending a breastfeeding class (see classes section) or scheduling a private prenatal consult.
 If you have any history of polycystic ovarian syndrome (PCOS) or breast surgery, have a personal or family history of low milk supply or breastfeeding problems, or plan to induce lactation, I recommend a private prenatal consult.

 During this consult we will address any concerns, discuss your personal and family medical history, put a support system into place, and establish an infant feeding plan for your postpartum.

 Postnatal Lactation Visits (Initial visit $150; follow-up visit $125):